Financial Aid Verification

 We encourage students to only submit documentation that is being requested.
-Submitting documents that are not being requested by our office may cause a delay or temporary cancellation of yofinancial aid award.
+Submitting documents that are not being requested by our office may cause a delay or temporary cancellation of your financial aid award.

 What to do if you are selected for verification

-- All students selected for verification must submit the 2012-2013 Verification Worksheet.
-To avoid delays, be sure to fill out all sections completely and sign the form.
+- Students selected for verification must submit all documents which are being requested.
+This is typically a Verification Worksheet.
+When filling out any of the required forms, be sure to fill out all sections completely and sign the form.
 Parents must also sign the form if the student is dependent.

 - Sometimes the information received conflicts with information on the FAFSA.
-In some cases, additional documentation may be requested before we are able to complete the verification process.
+In these cases, additional documentation may be requested before we are able to complete the verification process.

 Obtaining an IRS Tax Transcript